Situated adjacent to Porthcawl harbour, the town breakwater is a productive year-round venue.

-It is best fished three and four hours either side of high water, depending on the size of the tide.
-Anglers should not fish here during heavy seas as large waves and swells can break over the top of the breakwater.
+This mark is best fished three and four hours either side of high water, depending on the size of the tide.
+Do not fish here during heavy seas because large waves and swells can break over the top of the breakwater.

-Anglers fishing this venue use standard beach casting tackle and tactics, which generally include a 12ft rod with a multiplier or fixed-spool reel loaded with 15lb to 18lb mainline and shockleader.
+Use standard beachcasting tackle and tactics, which generally include a 12ft rod with a multiplier of fixed-spool reel loaded with 15lb to 18lb mainline and shockleader.

-A single or twin hook fixed paternoster rig with size 1 to 4/0 hooks, depending on species and size of bait.
-Pennell rigs are best when using large worm baits for cod.
+A one or two-hook paternoster rig is best, with size 1 to 4/0 hooks, depending on species and size of bait.
+Pennell rigs are a good choice when using large worm baits for cod.

 Exit the M4 at junction 37 and follow the signs for Porthcawl.
 When you get to the roundabout outside the town, follow the signs for the seafront.
 The harbour and breakwater cannot be missed.
 There is usually ample parking space, although summer parking can be a problem.

 Opening times : All Year

 Directions : Exit M4 at junction 37 and follow signs for Porthcawl